 E: Wendy is honestly the coolest person I know in every way I could hope to mean it.
 She is multidimensional in a way that not everyone gets to see.
 She is stubborn to no end but stays so tender.
-She is a reminder that it’s okay to be soft in a world that often feels so checked out.
+Wendy is a reminder that it’s okay to be soft in a world that often feels so checked out.
 She makes everyone laugh in the most unexpected ways and is such a bright light to anyone who gets to know her.
-She is selective about who she really lets in, which is something I’ve always envied about her, but to truly know her is a gift.
+She is selective about who she lets in.
+Which I’ve always envied about her, but I honestly know her is a gift.

 When did you know this person, was your person?

-W: When we first started hanging out, I would try really hard to impress Erin.
-I thought she was really cool, and every time I was with her I felt feelings that I have never experienced before.
+W: When we first started hanging out, I would try hard to impress Erin.
+I thought she was really cool.
+And every time I was with her, I felt feelings that I have never experienced before.
 One day I took her to Sunset Cliffs, brought us a blanket to sit on, a speaker to play music, and some beer.
-Totally casual, that’s what friends do, right?
+Casual, that’s what friends do.

-While I was laying on the blanket, Erin was really excited about the ocean.
+While I was lying on the blanket, Erin was excited about the ocean.

 Her smile consumed me.
-She would run up to the water and would run back up to me to give me the ocean.
-I couldn’t take my eyes off her, and I just remember during this moment knowing that I was completely in love with her.
+She would run-up to the water and would run back up to me to give me the ocean.
+I couldn’t take my eyes off her, and I remember during this moment knowing that I was utterly in love with her.
 I was all in, and no one could do anything to change that.

-Also, for a lot of our relationship, deciding to break up would have been much simpler than continuing to be together.
+Also, for a lot of our relationship, deciding to break up would have been much more straightforward than continuing to be together.
 We always said that if the other wanted out at any point, it would be understood.
-But we always chose each other.
+But we still chose each other.
 Regardless of any other circumstances, it has always been the two of us choosing each other over and over.
-I see her choose me every day and there is never a doubt in my mind that I’ll always choose her back.
+I see her choose me every day, and there is never a doubt in my mind that I’ll always choose her back.

 Can you talk a little bit about one of the poems you two read together during the engagement session?